-5.10 Water Use Data
+4.10 Water Use Data

 Twin Pines will submit a monthly groundwater use data report to the Georgia EPD.
-The report will include data on the amount of water withdrawn during the reporting period.
+The report will include data on the amount of water withdrawn from the UFA during the reporting period.

-6 GROUNDWATER USAGE
+5 GROUNDWATER USAGE